-A sunny, warm, and slightly sheltered (from the wind) location is ideal, away from walls and facades.
-Sweet peas don't tolerate heat peaks well, so it is better to choose east or west-facing locations.
-They like well-drained, fertile soil-- preferably calcareous (chalky).
-Watering is necessary in heat, or the plants will die.
-Fertiliser or compost promotes growth.
-Avoid soil depletion by changing the location or by replacing the soil after each season.
-The seeds are available in single or mixed colour-blends.
+A sunny, warm, and somewhat wind-protected location is ideal, away from walls and facades.
+Sweet peas do not love midday heat, so it is better to choose east or west-facing locations.
+They like well-drained, fertile soil~ preferably calcareous (chalky).
+Keep a pulse on moisture-- they won't survive dryness without being watered.
+Multiple applications of fertiliser or compost promotes growth.
+To avoid soil depletion, change planting location or replace the soil each year.
+The seeds are available as single colours or as a mixed colour-blend.

-This climbing vine was imported from southern Italy, probably in the 17th century via Spain and Holland.
-It was not until 1870 that the inconspicuous plants were developed by the English gardener Henry Eckford, and from 1900 to 1918 they were perfected within the newly founded National Sweet Pea Society to produce today's magnificent varieties.
+Vining sweet pea came from southern Italy, probably in the 17th century via Spain and Holland.
+In 1870, these initially unremarkable plants were cultivated by the English gardener Henry Eckford and then perfected from 1900 to 1918 within the newly founded National Sweet Pea Society to produce today's magnificent varieties.
 The sweet pea climbs with leaf tendrils.
 Sowing is possible as early as March or mid-April, after soaking the seeds overnight in lukewarm water.
 Sow 3 seeds per hole and cover 5 cm thick with soil; leave 45 - 60 cm between plants.
 You can also dig grooves every 5 cm and put 2 seeds in each, and thin out later to leave enough space between plants.
-The extremity of the shoots can be pinched off once they are at least 10 cm high, to promote branching.
-The sweet pea grows up to 1.5 m (3 m) in height, many varieties have sweet-scented flowers in white, pink, red, purple, or deep blue hues.
-Flowering time is June to August or September.
-The flowers can make great bouquets for four to six days when cut in the morning.
-The flowers should be cut off regularly as this prolongs the flowering time.
-Even when not making bouquets, cut off the older flowers, or fruits will develop and the plant will fade.
+To promote branching, the extremity of the shoots can be pinched off once they are at least 10 cm high.
+Growth is moderately fast to a height of 1.5 - 3 m.
+Flowers in a range of colours, usually: white, pink, red, purple, or deep blue hues.
+Many varieties are wonderfully scented.
+Flowering time is June - August / September.
+These flowers are made for bouquets!
+Cut them in the morning and enjoy 4-6 days.
+The flowers should be cut regularly in any case, as this prolongs the flowering time.
+If older flowers are not removed, fruits (seedpods) will develop by midsummer and the plant will fade.